hrbrmstr/hgr/README.md

 The following functions are implemented:

 -   `just_the_facts`: Retrieve parsed content of a URL processed by the Postlight Mercury API
+-   `clean_text`: Remove all HTML/XML tags from an HTML document/atomic character vector

 ### Installation